letsencrypt/cp-cps/CPS.md

 All end-entity certificates are made available to Subscribers via the ACME protocol.

-All end-entity certificates are logged to Certificate Transparency servers.
+End-entity certificates received by Subscribers are also logged to Certificate Transparency servers in precertificate form.
+The final (non-precertificate) form of those certificates is logged to Certificate Transparency servers on a best-effort basis.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities